TomiNyxer/Live-Like-ORBIT-Full-Config-Routes/README.md

 # Live-Like ORBIT – Full Config + Routes

+A complete, ready-to-import preset that combines ORBIT behaviour settings with matching routes for more varied and believable raids.

+## Information

+### OVERVIEW

-This addon contains a complete ORBIT config and a matching route pack for 13 map variants.
-Both files are tuned together for quest traffic, looting, extraction and familiar PvP hotspots.
-It does not include ORBIT or its dependencies.
+The config and route pack are tuned as one setup for PvP traffic, looting, quest movement, extraction and personality-driven decisions.

-# Overview

-The preset gives squads varied routes instead of sending everyone to the same place.
-Major locations such as Dorms, Stronghold, Resort, KIBA, LexOs and Sawmill have a higher chance of traffic, while secondary locations keep raids moving.
-Player-position convergence is disabled.

-# Install
+The download contains two preset files.
+It does not include ORBIT, SAIN or their dependencies, and it does not modify bot gear, ammunition, health, spawns or combat difficulty.

+> **Current version:** 1.1.0
+> **Included:** Full ORBIT config + 13-map route pack

+### INSTALLATION

+**Before installing**

-- Install ORBIT and its required dependencies.
+1. Install ORBIT 2.0 and all of its required dependencies.
+2. Apply the recommended SAIN settings listed on the ORBIT mod page.
+3. Extract the downloaded ZIP anywhere.
+It contains:

+   - `orbit-live-like-config-x.x.x.json`
+   - `orbit-live-like-zones-x.x.x.orbitzones.json`

+**Importing the preset**

+1. Start the SPT server.
-- Start SPT.Server, launch the game and wait for the main menu.
+2. Launch the game and wait until you reach the main menu.
+3. Open the ORBIT web interface through **F12 → Open web config UI**, or open `https://127.0.0.1:6969/orbit` in your browser.
+4. Optional but recommended: create backups before importing:

-- Open https://127.0.0.1:6969/orbit in your browser and back up your current settings.
+   - On the ORBIT Overview page, use **Generate export** and download your current config.

-- Under Overview → Backup & share, import orbit-live-like-config-1.0.json.

-- Under Zone editor → Share zone packs → Import, import orbit-live-like-zones-1.0.orbitzones.json.
+   - Open **Zone editor → Share zone packs**, select **All maps**, generate a pack and download it.

+5. On the ORBIT Overview page, click **Import a config (.json)** and select `orbit-live-like-config-x.x.x.json`.
+6. Open **Zone editor**, scroll down to **Share zone packs**, click **Choose a pack file (.json)** and select `orbit-live-like-zones-x.x.x.orbitzones.json`.
-- Click the global Save button in the top-right corner, then start a new raid.
+7. Both imports will appear as unsaved changes.
+Click the global **Save** button in the top-right corner of the ORBIT page.

-# Remove
+8. The preset takes effect from the next raid.
+The two files can be imported in either order.

+### UNINSTALLATION

-Import the config and all-map zone backups you made before installation, then save both and start a new raid.
-Deleting the downloaded JSON files does not undo an imported preset.
-Without backups, reset every ORBIT config page and use Reset map for each map.
+Import the config and all-map zone backups you made before installation, click **Save**, and start a new raid.

+Without backups, use **Reset page** in every ORBIT config section and **Reset map** for each map.
+Save the changes and start a new raid.

+### DETAILED CHANGES

+**More natural map flow**

+Routes across all supported maps were reworked so squads do not follow the same pattern every raid.
+Main PvP areas remain important, while secondary locations and connecting routes create more varied movement around the map.

+**Active PvP hotspots without forced encounters**

+Locations such as Dorms, Stronghold, Resort, KIBA, LexOs and Sawmill remain strong destinations.
+They should attract action regularly without forcing every squad into the same place in every raid.

+**Personalities have a stronger role**

+Timmy and cautious personalities focus more on quests, loot and safer movement.
+Chads and GigaChads are more likely to hunt, move aggressively, open locked rooms and stay in dangerous areas for longer.

+**Questing, looting and extraction work together**

+Squads can visit quest locations, search valuable areas, investigate corpses and extract once their objectives are complete or their equipment is valuable enough.
+A less attractive route is never completely blocked.

+**Smoother indoor movement**

+Looting and squad splitting were adjusted to reduce unnecessary movement between floors.
+This is especially useful in locations such as Resort, Dorms, Interchange and Reserve.

+**Safer Ghost Mode behaviour**

+Ghost movement, looting and simulated fights remain enabled.
+Sleep and wake behaviour was adjusted to reduce rapid switching, while bots not fully controlled by ORBIT are kept awake to avoid frozen encounters.

+### CREDITS & SUPPORT

+[ORBIT 2.0](https://sp-mod.com/mod/2706/orbit-20) was created by **Chazut**.
+Special thanks to Chazut for permission, technical explanations and feedback that helped improve the zone variation and same-floor behaviour in version 1.1.0.

+Feedback is welcome.
+When reporting unexpected bot movement, please include:

+- Map and location
+- Bot faction or personality, if known
+- Approximate raid time
+- What happened
+- Whether the behaviour occurred more than once